0 Items in Your Cart

 In spite of the government's efforts, railroads continued to shrink.
 Today, American railroads are primarily high-volume freight carriers, transporting cargo such as coal, motor vehicles, grain, and farm products over long distances.
 Following passage of the Staggers Rail Act in 1980, the freight rail industry recovered profitability and today transports approximately 43 percent of freight between cities and roughly one-third of U.S. exports.
 More than 160,000 miles of track are in use by Amtrak, 27 commuter lines, and 567 freight lines across the U.S. Trains are also used in the nation's largest cities as subway systems or elevated trains, for intercity travel.
 The crews of today's trains have also changed.
 In years past, a five-person crew was common, with an engineer, assistant engineers, brake operator, and conductor aboard.
 Today, an engineer and conductor are often the only two crew members aboard a train, as more equipment and instruments are computerized and automated.
 The job of brake operator is virtually obsolete in today's railroad industry.

 The railroad industry is improving these days, with rail transport seen as energy efficient and convenient compared to transportation by car and truck, and as an alternative to flying.
-In 2013, Amtrak reached a record with more than 31.6 million passengers.
+In 2013, Amtrak reached a milestone with more than 31.6 million passengers and in the years following continue to service over 30 million passengers.
 Investment in maintaining and improving railroads and bridges have helped the industry, and experts predict track systems will need expansion, especially around major cities and hubs where congestion occurs.